cashfree/cashfree-pg-sdk-java/docs/PaymentLinksApi.md

         String xApiVersion = "2022-09-01"; // String | API version to be used.
 Format is in YYYY-MM-DD String linkId = "your-link-id"; // String | The payment link ID for which you want to view the details.
         String xRequestId = "4dfb9780-46fe-11ee-be56-0242ac120002"; // String | Request id for the API call.
 Can be used to resolve tech issues.
 Communicate this in your tech related queries to cashfree
-        UUID xIdempotencyKey = UUID.fromString("47bf8872-46fe-11ee-be56-0242ac120002"); // UUID | Idempotency works by saving the resulting status code and body of the first request made for any given idempotency key, regardless of whether it succeeded or failed.
-Subsequent requests with the same key return the same result, including 500 errors.
-Currently supported on all POST calls that uses x-client-id & x-client-secret.
-To use enable, pass x-idempotency-key in the request header.
-The value of this header must be unique to each operation you are trying to do.
-One example can be to use the same order_id that you pass while creating orders
-        try {
+        UUID xIdempotencyKey = UUID.fromString("47bf8872-46fe-11ee-be56-0242ac120002"); // UUID | An idempotency key is a unique identifier you include with your API call.
+If the request fails or times out, you can safely retry it using the same key to avoid duplicate actions. try {
-            List<OrderEntity> result = cashfree.PGLinkFetchOrders(xApiVersion, linkId, xRequestId, xIdempotencyKey);
+            List<OrderEntity> result = cashfree.PGLinkFetchOrders(xApiVersion, linkId, xRequestId, xIdempotencyKeyOkHttpClient httpClient);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling PaymentLinksApi#PGLinkFetchOrders");